MicrosoftDocs/cloud-adoption-framework/docs/relocate/initiate.md

 ---
-title: Initiate
+title: How to initiate a cloud relocation project.
-description: How to initiate a cloud relocation project.
+description: Learn how to initiate a cloud relocation project so you can relocate workloads and applications to another region.
 author: SomilGanguly
 ms.author: ssumner
 ms.date: 2/3/2023